 In a big picture view, coaches and athletic directors must also acknowledge other factors impacting student-athletes, such as family and friends' needs or part-time jobs.

 Taking this into consideration, the following are essential to every athletic program's student-athlete development strategy.
-First, molding students into elite athletes and scholars is necessary, but developing the person behind the number should be the main priority.

 - Set team/program expectations and what is required to meet these expectations